-Emissions inventory data used in this modelling is taken from the NAEI 2013 (Misra et al., 2015).
-Emission estimates for area and point sources (taking into account plant closure) have been scaled forward from 2013 to 2014.
+Emissions inventory data used in this modelling is taken from the NAEI 2014 (Wakeling et al., 2016).
+Emission estimates for area and point sources (taking into account plant closure) have been scaled forward from 2014 to 2015.
+2015 data from the NAEI 2015 (Wakeling et al., 2017) has been used for road transport emissions of $NO_x$ , $PM{10}$ and $PM{2.5}$ .
 Work carried out to calculate emissions from aircraft and shipping within the PCM model is described in Appendix 5.
-Dispersion modelling has been done using ADMS 5.0 using meteorological data from Waddington for 2014.
+Dispersion modelling has been done using ADMS 5.1 using meteorological data from Waddington for 2015.
 UK national network monitoring data has been used to calibrate the background and roadside models.
+Further details on inputs and assumptions are provided in Sections 3 to 11.